-This discography of the sacred music of Orlandus Lassus (Orlando di Lasso) is for the most part newly compiled, though the first fifteen pages have existed in working files for many years and the newly compiled Magnificats were published separately on this site in January 2019.
-The list of motets in Grove’s Dictionary 5, 1954 was rearranged into alphabetical order, then corrected from The New Grove Dictionary, 1980.
-Page numbers from SW are given unless SWnR (H) is indicated.
+This discography of the sacred music of Orlandus Lassus (Orlando di Lasso) is for the most part newly compiled, though the first sixteen pages have existed in working files for many years and the newly compiled Magnificats were published separately on this site in January 2019.
+The list of motets in Grove’s Dictionary 5 (1954) was rearranged into alphabetical order, then corrected from The New Grove Dictionary (1980).
+Page numbers from SW are given unless SWnR is indicated (H).

 A few titles have been lengthened for clarity.
-Unrecorded authentic Mass titles are included, but unrecorded Magnificat and motet titles are omitted unless the incipit is similar to another motet.
-Secular motets are included, and seven hymns not found in the list of motets have also been included.
+Only 22 Masses have been recorded complete.
+Unrecorded authentic Mass titles are included, but unrecorded Magnificat and motet titles are omitted unless the motet incipit is similar to another work.
+The list of motets includes secular texts, and hymns (eight have been recorded) are added to the list of motets.
 Cross-references have been inserted for clarity.
-The twelve textless motets (bicinia) of Cantiones duarum vocum (1577) are not included here; all twelve can be heard on Tactus TC 530301 (TC 531202) and Paraty 111.114.
+The twelve textless motets (bicinia) of Cantiones duarum vocum (1577) are not included here; all twelve can be heard with the texted bicinia on Tactus TC 530301 (TC 531202) and Paraty 111.114.
 Michael Gray’s website classical-discography.org has furnished many details.
 Olivier Buttex, David Crook, Martin Elste, Pekka Gronow, Daniel Leech-Wilkinson, Rainer Lotz, Jonathan Manton and Karl Schrom have furnished much useful data.
 Several entries were found in James Erb’s selective discography in Orlando di Lasso: a guide to research (Garland, 1990).

 Additions and corrections may be conveyed to the compiler for inclusion in a revised version of the work.
 Go to Chantdiscography.com and click on ‘contact us’.
 A scan of a CD booklet that provides needed data would be invaluable.

-September 2019.
+September 2019; revised May 2020.
 In the same series: discographies of composers and subjects ranging from the 12th to the 16th centuries.
 Note especially Palestrina and Victoria.